SashiYadav10/PhotoGalaria-project/README.md

-# PhotoGalaria-project
+# PhotoDayNightMode-project
-A website for my photos.
+A photo display with day night mode.